Rat, Mice, Rodent, Mammal ECT Pest Control Grantham, Melton Mowbray, Oakham

-As with most pests, one of the reasons that rats frequent an area is the presence of an easily accessible food supply.
-During our visit, as well as putting down poisoned bait stations and traps, we will advise on how to prevent a reinfestation by rat-proofing the premises.
+As with most pests, one of the reasons that rats frequent an area is the presence of easily accessible food supply.
+During our visit, as well as putting down poisoned bait stations and traps, we will advise on how to prevent reinfestation by rat-proofing the premises.

 Due to the extremely invasive nature of a rat infestation, it will take at least two visits to the site for us to completely eradicate the problem.

 Mice can find their way through the smallest of gaps and quickly make their home in your home.
-They breed extremely prolifically, they have a gestation period of just six weeks and can produce eight litters per year each comprising about 16 young.
+They breed exceptionally prolifically, they have a gestation period of just six weeks and can produce eight litters per year each comprising about 16 young.
 The newborns will reach maturity within eight to ten weeks and then start producing their offspring.
-It doesn't take a maths genius to be able to work out that, within a concise space of time, the couple of mice that moved into your home just a short while ago, have now become quite a crowd.
+It doesn't take a maths genius to be able to work out that, within a short space of time, the couple of mice that moved into your home just a short while ago, have now become quite a crowd.

 As is the case with most rodents, due to the life-long growth of their front teeth, they must constantly gnaw on hard surfaces to keep their front teeth short.
 This need can result in a considerable amount of damage to the structure and contents of any building, and they have often been attributed with the blame for electrical fires.

-The the harm they can cause is not limited to the premises they invade.
+The harm they can cause is not limited to the premises they invade.
 Mice carry a wide range of diseases that can be picked up by anybody coming in contact with their urine or faeces.
 The most common of which is food poisoning, depending on the size of the infestation, a minimum of two visits to the site will be required.
 We use a one-Step poison in secure boxes, so it is perfectly safe from inquisitive little fingers and, as it contains an additive that makes it taste bitter, it is unpalatable to pets.
 However, you must ensure that your rodent type pets (hamsters, gerbils, pet rats, guinea pigs etc.,) are kept clear of the bait boxes as they will find the poison irresistible as will the mice.